Building Your Information Architecture

 Select the relevant existing entity (or entities) from the list contained within whichever Relationship property happens to appear first.
 Once you do, the same entity (or entities) will also be automatically selected on the other Relationship properties.

-• Note: When you inherit multiple properties in this way, any changes made to one of the Relationship properties of an entity that utilises this template will affect the other Relationship properties on this template that share the same connection.
-For example, If you untick a particular entity within one Relationship property, it will also automatically be unticked in the other Relationship properties.
+When you inherit multiple properties in this way, any changes made to one of the Relationship properties of an entity that utilises this template will affect the other Relationship properties on this template that share the same connection.
+For example, if you untick a particular entity within one Relationship property, it will also automatically be unticked in the other Relationship properties.
 This is because you have ultimately created one connection with multiple inheritance of properties, instead of multiple separate connections.

 Once you save the new entity, the properties that you have chosen to inherit will then be displayed as part of the new entity’s metadata.